Ditectrev/DP-203/README.md

 ![Question 213](images/question213.jpg)

-- [ ] Box 1: Azure Active Directory credential passthrough.
-Box 2: Azure Active Directory credential passthrough.
+- [ ] Databricks: Azure Active Directory credential passthrough.
+Data Lake Storage: Azure Active Directory credential passthrough.
-- [x] Box 1: Personal access tokens.
-Box 2: Azure Active Directory credential passthrough.
+- [x] Databricks: Personal access tokens.
+Data Lake Storage: Azure Active Directory credential passthrough.
-- [ ] Box 1: Personal access tokens.
-Box 2: Azure Active Directory credential passthrough.
+- [ ] Databricks: Personal access tokens.
+Data Lake Storage: Azure Active Directory credential passthrough.
-- [ ] Box 1: Azure Active Directory credential passthrough.
-Box 2: .
+- [ ] Databricks: Azure Active Directory credential passthrough.
+Data Lake Storage: .

 ### You have an Azure Synapse Analytics dedicated SQL pod.
 You need to create a pipeline that will execute a stored procedure in the dedicated SQL pool and use the returned result set as the input (or a downstream activity.
 The solution must minimize development effort.
 Which Type of activity should you use in the pipeline?